 // start showing the current location of the device

 For details and additional options for displaying a user's location, such as displaying tracks or changing the symbol, see Show device location in this guide.
 Also see LocationDisplay in the API Reference.

 Enable wrap around

 Most flat representations of the earth extend up to 180 degrees east and west longitude and make it difficult to visualize areas that span across the 180th meridian.
-As we know the world is spherical and does not end at the 180th meridian.
 Enabling wrap around in the map view displays a 2D map extending seamlessly across the 180th meridian.
 For more information, see the wrap around maps topic.